Pl0p/Modular_Synth/List_by_function.md

  - [32 to 1](https://www.nonlinearcircuits.com/modules/p/32to1) : a 1:32 or 32:1 mux.
 It can split one input signal into 32 outputs or switch 32 inputs into 1 output
  - [1161 buffered multiple](https://www.lookmumnocomputer.com/1161-buffered-multiple) : Look Mum No Computer
  - [AI001 Multiple](https://aisynthesis.com/product/multiple-eurorack-synthesizer-module/) : AI Synthesis
+ - [Muxtiple](http://familjenronnberg.se/~niklas/diy/eurorack/muxiple/) : This is a 1+4 to 4 buffered mixer and multiple.
+It mixes up to 4 signals and distributes the mix to 4 independent buffered outputs
+ - [Duple](http://familjenronnberg.se/~niklas/diy/eurorack/duple/) : 	Distribute a clock source to many other modules!
+There are two inputs, each goes to five outputs and also possible to patch this module as a 1 to 13 multiple
+ - [Multiples](http://familjenronnberg.se/~niklas/diy/eurorack/multiples/) : This is a 1 to 3 buffered multiple, so one input are copied to three outputs
+ - [Passive Multiple](http://familjenronnberg.se/~niklas/diy/eurorack/passive_multiple/) : a 1 to 8 un-buffered multiple, mechanically connected in a pretty smart way using switching jacks.
+It can be used as: 1 x 1 -> 8, 2 x 1 -> 4, 1 -> 5 & 1 -> 3, 4 x 1 -> 2, and so on...

 # SAMPLER
  - [Marbles](http://mutable-instruments.net/modules/marbles): Random sampler